microsoft/code-with-engineering-playbook/code-reviews/recipes/Terraform.md

 * [ ] Is the remote state backend storage account key is stored a secure location (e.g. Azure Key Vault)?
 * [ ] If Terraform code is mixed with application source code, is the Terraform code isolated into a dedicated folder?
 * [ ] If the infrastructure is going to different depending on the environment (e.g. Dev, UAT, Production), are the environment specific parameters supplied via `.tfvars` file?
+* [ ] Is the project configured to use state file based on the environment and the deployment pipeline configured to supply the state file name dynamically?
 * [ ] Are the resource definitions and data sources handled correctly in the Terraform scripts? resource : Indicates to Terraform that the current configuration is in charge of managing the life cycle of the object
     data: Indicates to Terraform that you only want to get a reference to the existing object, but don’t want to manage it as part of this configuration